facebook/docusaurus/website/docs/typescript-support.md

 Type annotations are very useful and help your IDE understand the type of config objects!

-The best IDEs (VSCode, WebStorm, IntelliJ...) will provide a nice auto-completion experience.
+The best IDEs (VS Code, WebStorm, IntelliJ...) will provide a nice auto-completion experience.

 :::